 - Freestyle Contracts available too, to separate your handset cost from your tariff

-- 4G connectivity widely available, 3G even more so
+- 4G connectivity widely available

 - WhatsApp and Messenger usage doesn't come out of your allowance